biscuit-auth/website/docs/src/Specifications.md

 - the token contains `right("file1", "read")` in the first block
 - the token holder adds a block with the fact `right("file2", "read")`
-- the verifier adds:
+- the authorizer adds:
   - `resource("file2")`
   - `operation("read")`
   - `check if resource($res), operation($op), right($res, $op)`

-The verifier's check will fail because when it is evaluated, it only sees `right("file1", "read")` from the authority block.
+The authorizer's check will fail because when it is evaluated, it only sees `right("file1", "read")` from the authority block.

 #### Scope annotations

 Rules (and blocks) can specify _trusted origins_ through a special `trusting` annotation.
-By default, only the current block, the authority block and the verifier are trusted.
+By default, only the current block, the authority block and the authorizer are trusted.
 This default can be overriden:

  - at the block level
  - at the rule level (which takes precedence over block-level annotations)